felixlopz/hubrise-test-task/content/apps/shopify/en/map-ref-codes.md

   description: Instructions on mapping Shopify product ref codes with other apps after connecting your EPOS with HubRise.
 Connect apps and synchronise your data.
 ---

 Most EPOS solutions require a ref code for each product to correctly parse orders.
-Therefore, when you create your catalog on Shopify, you need to make sure that each product is assigned to the correct ref code.
+Therefore, you need to make sure that each product on Shopify is assigned to the correct ref code.

 To assign ref codes to your Shopify products, follow these steps: